robenkleene/development-references/unity/tutorials/unity-vr-game.md

 1. Right-click the `Dotted Line` in the `Assets` folder and choose `Create > Material`, and drag the `White Trait` into its texture well.
 2. In the Hierarchy, select `SampleScene > VR Rig > Camera Offset > Right Teleport Ray` and in the inspector, drag `Shader Graphs_Dotted Line` to `Line Renderer > Materials > Element 0`.
 In the inspector, under `Shader Graphs_Dotted Line`, set `Speed: -2 0 0 0` and set `Line Renderer > Texture Mode: Tile`.

+##### Color

+To improve the color of the dashed lines.

+1. In the Hierarchy, select `SampleScene > VR Rig > Camera Offset > Right Teleport Ray`, and in the inspector, under `XR Interactor Line Visual` set `Valid Color Gradient` and `Invalid Color Gradient` to nice values.
+They look good with the farthest left value set to transparent, and the farthest right to opaque.